 They can include laboratory or hospital equipment, prosthetic limbs, imaging tools and more.
 Manufacturing engineers with biomedical engineering backgrounds can take leadership positions in the design of these products, or manage teams who are creating them.

 Independent consultants in the biomedical engineering field work with medical organizations and research institutions to provide guidance and recommendations.
 Their input can affect how processes are executed, what type of equipment to use, how to organize a workforce and other crucial decisions.

 Independent biomedical consultants may work with a variety of businesses, and they sometimes consult with organizations for long periods of time.
 Consultants can grow relationships while also reaping the benefits of diverse experiences with a variety of stakeholders.

 Some biomedical engineering professionals go on to pursue a medical degree in order to become a physician or surgeon.
-Doctor and surgeon positions are expected to grow 13 percent from 2016 to 2026, according to the BLS.3 Doctors and surgeons can work in small offices or large hospitals, working on tasks ranging from major surgeries to diagnosing and treating diseases.
+Doctor and surgeon positions are expected to grow 13 percent from 2018 to 2028 (faster than average), according to the BLS.3 Doctors and surgeons can work in small offices or large hospitals, working on tasks ranging from major surgeries to diagnosing and treating diseases.

 5. Biomedical Scientist/Researcher

 Biomedical scientists and researchers use clinical trials to conduct research for improving human health, carrying out scientific laboratory tests to find solutions to medical problems.
 They research information that aids in the development of biomedical technology and test products so that they are safe for consumers.